-To modify or repair a CorelDRAW Graphics Suite X8 installation
+To modify or repair a CorelDRAW Graphics Suite installation

-- 1 Close all applications. - 2 On the Windows Control Panel, click Uninstall a program. - 3 Double-click CorelDRAW Graphics Suite X8 on the Uninstall or change a program page. - 4 Enable the Modify option or the Repair option in the wizard that appears, and follow the instructions.
+- 1 Close all applications. - 2 On the Windows Control Panel, click Uninstall a program. - 3 Double-click the suite's name on the Uninstall or change a program page. - 4 Enable the Modify option or the Repair option in the wizard that appears, and follow the instructions.